 Linguo-maniac: language learner obsessed with superpowers

-Linguo-maniacs are those people you will always be jealous of.
-Because they speak like 20 languages and learn 21st one while mere mortals are struggling with their second tongue.
+Linguo-maniacs are people you will always be jealous of.
+Because they speak like 20 languages and learn five more while mere mortals like you are struggling with their second tongue.

 For these learners learning languages is like collecting butterflies: an exciting hobby.
 They are usually aware of all benefits of language learning and are honest about their actual proficiency level.
 So if they can only read in Spanish they won’t claim “speaking the language”.